RealityHertz/Greenhouse-Project/Documentation/Signoffs/Temperature & Humidity Monitoring - Signoff.md

   2. Sensor has 0.3 mA when on, and 150 μA when in sleep mode.
   3. Temperature range of 0-50°C (32-122°F) and humidity range of 20-90%.
   4. Sampling period of greater than or equal to 2 seconds, so it is set to be 10 seconds to allow for extra time.
-  5. Sensor must alert the communications application when temperature is below 60°F and when the relative humdity is below 50%.

 ## **Buildable Schematic:**
 ![Buildable Schematic Temperature & Humidity Monitoring](https://github.com/RealityHertz/Greenhouse-Project/blob/main/Documentation/Images/CADTemperatureHumiditySubsystem.jpg)